On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Solution techniques

-It is rather straightforward to verify that the feasibility set in (\ref{worst-case expectation problem}) is convex and the objective function is linear.
-The dual problem can be formulated as a one-dimensional convex optimization problem of the form (see Proposition 2 in \cite{VanParys2020}):
+It is rather straightforward to verify that the feasible set in (\ref{worst-case expectation problem}) is convex and the objective function is linear.
+By Proposition 2 in \cite{VanParys2020} the dual problem can be reduced to a one-dimensional convex optimization problem of the form:

-If we combine the minimization over $\mathbf{x} \in X$ and the minimization over the dual variables $\beta_a$, $a \in A$, then the result follows. \end{proof} \end{proposition} Thus, (\ref{DRO problem}) can be recast as a single deterministic MIP problem with the worst-case expected costs induced by (\ref{individual dual problems}).
-Furthermore, despite the feasible set in (\ref{individual dual problems}) is unbounded, the objective function is bounded from below; see the proof of Proposition 2 in \cite{VanParys2020}.
+If we combine the minimization over $\mathbf{x} \in X$ and the minimization over the dual variables $\beta_a$, $a \in \mathcal{A}$, then the result follows. \end{proof} \end{proposition}

+Proposition \ref{proposition 1} provides a two-stage solution approach for the DRO problem (\ref{DRO problem}); recall the research question \textbf{Q2}.
+In the first stage we obtain the worst-case expected costs for each $a \in \mathcal{A}$ by solving univariate convex optimization problems (\ref{individual dual problems}), and in the second stage we solve an instance of the deterministic MIP problem induced by (\ref{MIP reformulation}).
+Despite the fact that the feasible set in (\ref{individual dual problems}) is unbounded, it can be argued that the optimal solution is unique; we refer to the proof of Proposition~2 in \cite{VanParys2020} for more details.